amdfd/amdfd/README.md

 👋 Hi, I’m Amanda <br>
 🗺️ I'm from São Paulo, Brazil<br>
 👩‍💻 I’m interested in starting a new career in tech <br>
-🌱 I’m currently learning HTML, CSS, JavaScript and Java <br>
+🌱 I’m currently learning Java, JavaScript and React <br>
-🎓 I've recently graduated from a coding bootcamp at Generation Brasil as a Full Stack Web Developer <br>
+🎓 I've graduated from a coding bootcamp at Generation Brasil as a Full Stack Web Developer, and participated in a 15-day Hackathon by Grupo FCâmara <br>

 <h1>How it started:</h1>